opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 Drawing Animation Levels
 ========================
-In OpenToonz it is possible to draw Toonz Vector levels (PLI format), Toonz Raster levels (TLV format) and standard Raster levels (TIF format) directly in the viewer.
-Drawing tools can also be used for touch-up in cleaned up drawings, and any loaded raster images.
+In OpenToonz it is possible to create and draw Toonz Vector levels (PLI format), Toonz Raster levels (TLV format) and standard Raster levels (TIF format) directly in the viewer.
+Drawing tools can also be used for touch-up in cleaned up drawings, and loaded raster images.

 .. _drawing_in_toonz:

 Drawing In OpenToonz
 --------------------
-To draw an animation level, first you have to define its type, Toonz Vector, Toonz Raster or Raster, and its settings like its name, the number of frames it is made of and the way its drawings are numbered.
+To draw an animation level, first you have to define its type: Toonz Vector, Toonz Raster or Raster; and its settings like its name, the number of frames it's made of and the way its drawings are numbered.

-Toonz Vector levels are defined by drawing vector strokes; strokes and areas defined by strokes can be painted by using the styles available in the level palette.
-Toonz Vector levels have unlimited size and resolution, as they are vector-based.
+Toonz Vector levels are defined by drawing of vector strokes; strokes and areas defined by strokes can be painted by using the styles available in the level palette.
+Toonz Vector levels have an unlimited size and resolution, as they are vector-based.
 They are saved as PLI files.

 Toonz Raster levels are defined by drawing bitmap lines; lines and areas defined by lines can be painted by using the styles available in the level palette.
-Toonz Raster levels have a limited size and resolution, defined when they are created.
+Toonz Raster levels have a specified size and resolution, defined when they are created.
 They are saved as TLV files.

-Raster levels are defined by drawing bitmap lines using the styles available in the raster drawing palette that is shared by all of the raster levels of the same project (see  :ref:`Project Default Folders <project_default_folders>`  ).
-Raster levels have a limited size and resolution, defined when they are created.
-They are saved as sequences of TIF files.
+Raster levels are defined by drawing bitmap lines using the styles available in the **Raster Drawing Palette**, that is shared by all of the Raster levels of the same project (see  :ref:`Project Default Folders <project_default_folders>`  ).
+Raster levels have a specified size and resolution, defined when they are created.
+They are saved as sequences of individual TIF files, one per level frame.

 When an animation level is defined, you can select any of its frames in the Xsheet/Timeline or in the Level Strip, and start drawing in the viewer.
 You can do this both, when you want to create a drawing from scratch, and when you want to edit a previously made drawing.